terascope/teraslice/docs/packages/data-mate/functions.md

 #### `multiplyValues` (FIELD_TRANSFORM)

-> multiply the values with a given field, this requires an array to function correctly
+> Multiply the values with a given field, this requires an array to function correctly

 ##### Accepts